Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 1
 Secure access to an element in a list

-:warning: Write a function that retrieves an element from a list.
+:dart: Write a function that retrieves an element from a list.
-- [x] Prototype: def element_at(my_list, idx):
+:white_check_mark: Prototype: def element_at(my_list, idx):
-- [x] If idx is negative, the function should return None
+:white_check_mark: If idx is negative, the function should return None
-- [x] If idx is out of range (> of number of element in my_list), the function should return None
+:white_check_mark: If idx is out of range (> of number of element in my_list), the function should return None
-- [x] You are not allowed to import any module
+:white_check_mark: You are not allowed to import any module
-- [x] You are not allowed to use try/except
+:white_check_mark: You are not allowed to use try/except

 Example:
 ```